Bwindi Impenetrable National Park

 , Extent of threat not known

 Rising temperatures due to climate change is expected to cause a general shift of vegetation zones to higher elevations.
 This will increase the area of the forest suitable for lowland forest species and reduce its suitability for higher-elevation montane species (which tend to be the rarer ones).
 The small grove of bamboo which currently exists at the highest point may no longer survive under warmer conditions.
-Changing climate may also lead to expansion of gorilla home ranges, and facilitate the spread of invasive alien species.
+A substantial decrease in rainfall between 1983–2016 has also been recorded which carries significant implications for agriculture production, food security, wildlife habitat, and economic impact at the community and societal level (Ssentongo et al., 2018).
+Changing climate may also lead to expansion of gorilla home ranges, and facilitate the spread of pests, diseases and invasive alien species.
 Whilst there is an overall lack of data and understanding of local climate change scenarios, ongoing phenological studies into the effects of climate change in the area seek to address this issue (IUCN Consultation, 2020).
-The impacts of climate change to local communities surrounding the site is also poorly understood.
-Addressing this knowledge gap is key to understanding the indirect effects of climate change on the management of human-mediated threats to the sites values.
+The impacts of climate change to local communities surrounding the site still remains poorly understood.
+Addressing this knowledge gap is key to understanding the indirect effects of climate change on the management of human-mediated threats to the sites values and inform appropriate remedial/preventative measures.

-The possibility of civil unrest and insurgency cannot be ignored, since the park lies in a region of central Africa that has a long history of instability and there is presently unrest across the border in the Democratic Republic of Congo.
-Other potential threats arise from the possibility of upgrading roads through the park.
+The possibility of civil unrest and insurgency cannot be ignored, since the park lies in a region that has a long history of instability and there is reoccurring unrest across the border in the Democratic Republic of Congo.
+Along with the possibility of upgrading roads through the park and the increasing use of pesticides in the surrounding area, the potential threat on the site's important attributes is considered high.
+Especially as a renewed surge of violence at the border to eastern DRC would have severe consequences on the site's flora and fauna and visitation.
+Additionally, the potential road construction would exacerbate existing threats like illegal hunting and harvesting, while also creating an ecological barrier preventing gorilla movements and potentially hindering tourism.

 Conflict, Civil Unrest & Security Activities